• Skip to primary navigation

 • 1 stick Unsalted Butter

-• ¾ cup Semisweet (Dark) Chocolate Chips
+• ¾ cup Semisweet (Dark) Chocolate - chopped or chips

 • 1 cup Sugar